vosocs/quip/README.md

 ```
 linac{
 	serial_number,
-	configuration_data{
+  machine-configuration-value-groups{
+    {
+      fieldsize_x{},
+      fieldsize_y{},
+    }
+  },
+	machine-configuration-values{
 		energy{},
-		fieldsize{},
 		source-to-surface-distance{}
 	},
 	tests{
 		device{},
 		performed-on-date,
-		data-values{
-			test-type,
+		data-values[{
+			test-value-code,
 			unit,
 			value,
-			attribute-list[]
-		}
+			is-baseline
+		}]
 	}
 }
 ```

 A QUIP needs to have enough identifying information for a data system to link a data set to a particular medical device, and this is best done with a serial number.

 ###Alternate Mapping Key-Value Pairs
 An array of alternate mapping data can be sent in place of a serial number if necessary.